reactive-spring/okta-spring-webflux-react-example/README.md

 # Reactive Spring WebFlux API

-This example shows how to build a Reactive Spring WebFlux API and secure it with OIDC.
+This example shows how to build a Reactive Spring WebFlux API, secure it with OIDC, then add real-time capabilities to a React client.

-Please read [Build Reactive APIs with Spring WebFlux](https://developer.okta.com/blog/2018/09/24/reactive-apis-with-spring-webflux) to see how this app was created.
+Please read [Build Reactive APIs with Spring WebFlux](https://developer.okta.com/blog/2018/09/24/reactive-apis-with-spring-webflux) to see how this API was created.
+To see how the React app is created and secured, see []([api-changes branch in github/linguist](/github/linguist/tree/api-changes)

 **Prerequisites:** [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [Maven](https://maven.apache.org), and an [Okta Developer Account](https://developer.okta.com).